Rabeeh Azarmehr

 Publications

-Azarmehr, R., Reck, A. J., Zhang, L., & Oshri, A. (2023).
-COVID-19-related stress exacerbates the effect of child maltreatment on negative affect via increased identity confusion during adolescence.
-Journal of Adolescence
+Azarmehr, R., Ava J. Reck, Linhao Zhang, and Assaf Oshri (2024).
+COVID‐19‐related stress exacerbates the effect of child maltreatment on negative affect via increased identity confusion during adolescence.
+Journal of Adolescence, 96, no. 1: 18-30.

 Working Papers